 2007-2014 Housing Element Goal, Policy, or Program Goal, Policy or Program Title Achievements/ Results quantified if possible Evaluation of Barriers to Implementation Was it successful?
-Reasons why it was or was not implemented or not able to meet its objectives Resolution 2014-109, Exhibit A Recommendations for the Housing Element Update Carry forward as is/ carry forward with modifications (specify) or delete 2.e Support Efforts to House the Homeless Currently implementing On-going Carry forward as is 2.f Engage in a Countywide Effort to Address Homeless Needs Currently implementing On-going Carry forward as is 2.g Ensure Reasonable Accommodation Partially completed Partially implemented with adoption of Reasonable Accommodation Ordinance, December 2013.
+Reasons why it was or was not implemented or not able to meet its objectives Recommendations for the Housing Element Update Carry forward as is/ carry forward with modifications (specify) or delete 2.e Support Efforts to House the Homeless Currently implementing On-going Carry forward as is 2.f Engage in a Countywide Effort to Address Homeless Needs Currently implementing On-going Carry forward as is 2.g Ensure Reasonable Accommodation Partially completed Partially implemented with adoption of Reasonable Accommodation Ordinance, December 2013.
 Carry forward with modifications.
 Delete subprograms "a" and "b"; successfully completed.
 2.h Require Non-discrimination Clauses Currently implementing On-going Carry forward as is 2.i Modify Development Code to Reflect Williamson Act Complete Complete with the 2014 Dev Code changes Delete; successfully completed.
 2.j Promote the Development of Agricultural Worker Units in Agricultural Zones Partially completed and on-going Partially implemented with 2012 Dev Code changes and Marin Ag Housing Program to fund housing.
 Time and resources prevented completion of other programs.
 Carry forward with modifications.
 Delete subprogram "e"; successfully completed 2.k Promote and Ensure Equal Housing Opportunity Currently implementing.
 On-going Carry forward as is 2.1 Deter Housing Discrimination Currently implementing County partners w/ local nonprofits and advocacy groups on diversity and equal opportunity issues and works w/ CDBG Priority Setting Committee Carry forward as is 2.m Implement the Inclusionary Housing Policy Currently implementing On-going Carry forward as is 2.n Apply Long-Term Housing Affordability Controls Currently implementing On-going.
 The County requires long-term affordability restrictions on all inclusionary and funded units Carry forward as is 2.0 Encourage Land Acquisition and Land Banking Currently implementing Limited success because of lack of available funding and limited developable land Carry forward as is

-2007-2014 Evaluation of Barriers to Resolution 2014-109, Exhibit A Recommendations for the Housing Element Goal, Policy, or Program Goal, Policy or Program Title Achievements/ Results quantified if possible Implementation Was it successful?
-Reasons why it was or was not implemented or not able to meet its objectives Housing Element Update Carry forward as is/ carry forward with modifications (specify) or delete 2.p Expedite Permit Processing of Affordable and Special Needs Housing Projects Currently implementing Limited success because of lack of affordable housing developments seeking permits Carry forward as is 2.q Consider CEQA Expedited Review Currently implementing Complete with the Housing Element SEIR Delete as it was successfully completed.
-2.r Continue First Time Homebuyer Programs Currently implementing Limited success because of lack of available funding and limited developable land Carry forward as is 2.s Link Code Enforcement with Public Information Programs Currently implementing on-going Carry forward as is 2.t Assist in Maximizing Use of Rehabilitation Programs Currently implementing On-going.
-The County used Rehab funds for the Gates project which is bringing 38 houseboats for lower income households up to code.
-Carry forward as is 2.u Monitor Rental Housing Stock Currently implementing Ridgeway Apartments successfully converted to 100% affordable housing and all requirements met.
+2007-2014 Housing Element Goal, Policy, or Program Goal, Policy or Program Title Achievements/ Results quantified if possible Evaluation of Barriers to Implementation Was it successful?
+Reasons why it was or was not implemented or not able to meet its objectives Recommendations for the Housing Element Update Carry forward as is/ carry forward with modifications (specify) or delete 2.p Expedite Permit Processing of Affordable and Special Needs Housing Projects Currently implementing Limited success because of lack of affordable housing developments seeking permits Carry forward as is 2.q Consider CEQA Expedited Review Currently implementing Complete with the Housing Element SEIR Delete as it was successfully completed.
+2.r Continue First Time Homebuyer Programs Currently implementing Limited success because of lack of available funding and limited developable land Carry forward as is 2.s Link Code Enforcement with Public Information Programs ('urrently implementing on-going Carry forward as is 2.t Assist in Maximizing Use of Rehabilitation Programs Carry forward as is 2.u Monitor Rental Housing Stock Currently implementing Ridgeway Apartments successfully converted to 100% affordable housing and all requirements met.
 Carry forward with revision.
 Delete subprograms "c" and "d" and omit references to Ridgeway Apartments as the conversion had been finalized.
 Goal 3 Ensure Leadership and Institutional Capacity Carry forward as is Policy 3.1 Coordination Carry forward as is Policy 3.2 Research, Monitoring and Evaluation Carry forward as is Policy 3.3 Funding Carry forward as is Program 3.a Explore Housing at the Civic Center Complete.
 Housing proposed by staff and considered and rejected by the Planning Commission.
 Delete.
-Planning Commission opted not to pursue housing on the Civic Center campus.
+Planning Commission opter not to pursue housing on the Civic Center campus.